Stay updated on our activities

 |09.00||Welcome and self-presentation of the participants

 |09.15||Introduction and overview of EU decision-making

-The day begins with a succinct summary of the main points covered in the preliminary reading / preliminary module concerning the structures and competences of the EU.
+The day begins with a quick quiz and a succinct summary of the main points covered in the preliminary reading / preliminary module concerning the structures and competences of the EU.

 You then look in more detail at the start of the policy cycle.
 We explain how the Commission elaborates legislative proposals and outlines the role of expert groups, public consultations and impact assessments.

 You will discuss one example of a recent legislative initiative to identify opportunities for stakeholders to provide input to the elaboration of a Commission proposal.

 We continue with an overview of the Ordinary Legislative Procedure, by which the European Parliament and the Council have to agree on most legislative proposals.

 A case is now presented.
 This will take you round the whole legislative cycle.
 The first part looks at the original process from problem definition to adoption and initial implementation of the directive.

 The second part of the AFID case study looks at how the directive was evaluated, and how the Commission prepared a proposal for revision that was presented in July 2021.

 |16.00||Assignment of individual roles for the simulation exercise and distribution of mandates.
 You are invited to devote some time in the afternoon to individual background preparation for the exercise.|